mlafleur/mlafleur.github.io/_posts/2008-05-21-voicexml-on-speech-server.md

 ---
-Title: VoiceXML on Speech Server
+title: VoiceXML on Speech Server
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Skype
 ---
 Yesterday I posted about an issue with Speech Server and Vista.
 One reader named Bill asked a question in the comments.
 My response was a bit long for a comment so I decided to turn it into a separate post instead.